Jan Millsapps: Writing

 Millsapps has published writing in a variety of formats.
-Her scholarly, political and personal essays have appeared in the journal Film Literature Quarterly in the book International Film, Television and Radio Journals, in the San Francisco Chronicle, in the San Francisco Examiner, on the New York Times wire service, and in the inaugural issue of Sinister Wisdom.
+Her scholarly, political and personal essays have appeared in the journal Film Literature Quarterly in the book International Film, Television and Radio Journals, in the San Francisco Chronicle, in the San Francisco Examiner, on The New York Times wire service, and in the inaugural issue of Sinister Wisdom.

 Her short story "The Way It Was" was a 1986 award winner in the South Carolina Fiction Project.
 She has been a contributing editor for the online rich media journal Academic Intersections.

 She was invited to present her ideas on writing and reading at the 2013 "Futures of the Book" event, sponsored by Transmedia SF and Swissnex.

 Education

 She earned her B.A. with honors at the University of North Carolina at Charlotte, her M.A. at Winthrop University, and her Ph.D. at the University of South Carolina.

-As of 2014, she lived in San Francisco with her husband, music and media producer Phill Sawyer.
+She lives just north of San Francisco with her husband, music and media producer Phill Sawyer.